 IT Recruitment: Interview wtih Harald Schütz of Sophos

-Sectors, markets and the world of employment are changing, and companies from Upper Austria are substantially involved with these megatrends.
+Industries, markets and the world of employment are changing, and companies from Upper Austria are substantially involved with these megatrends.
 The Sophos company is a technological pioneer in the IT security sector and protects companies worldwide from complex threats, viruses and spam.
-IT security products are however becoming more and more complex, the IT world is turning faster all the time and change has almost become the new normal.
+IT security products are becoming more and more complex; the IT world is turning faster all the time and change has almost become the new normal.
 What effects these aspects of the sector have on employee recruitment is described by branch manager Harald Schuetz.

 - Working with epunkt since: 2012/2013

-- Typical roles that are filled by epunkt: Software Engineering (developers, QA, technical documentation etc), product management.
+- Typical roles that are filled by epunkt: Software Engineering (developers, QA, technical documentation etc.), product management.

 epunkt: Mr. Schuetz, the IT landscape is becoming increasingly complex and one could say that a limited ecosystem has developed into a small cosmos.
 What is your reaction to this constant evolution?